BDUG/vanillanoprop/README.md

 ```
 ./run.sh
 ```
-to see the continously evolving command line parameter.
+to see the continously evolving command line parameters.

 For example:
 ```